You became who you needed to be. It's no longer sustainable.

 -

 Therapy focuses more explicitly on emotional experience, relational patterns, and the impact of past and present experiences on how you think, feel, and relate.
 It often involves working at depth over time.
+Coaching is typically more focused on current challenges, decision-making, and forward movement.

 In practice, the distinction is not always clear-cut.
 Many of the challenges people face are shaped by underlying patterns that influence both performance and relationships.

 My coaching work is informed by clinical training, allowing us to work with both outcomes and underlying dynamics where relevant.
+If you are unsure which is the better fit, we can think about this together.

 -